 The Megaloft insulation, though synthetic, keeps fingers from freezing.
 For added warmth, the mitts use Hydrowick micro-denier lining and Thermo-plush in the cuff.
 These also have a Heatrap system that warms fingertips with a heat insert.

 Best for Skiing: Hestra Army Leather Heli Ski and Cold Weather Mittens

 Mittens are indispensable for any ski trip.
 Hestra’s Heli Mittens join high-quality material with thoughtful design for your cold, but activity-filled skiing trips.
 The eagle-grip, pre-curved shape follows the natural form of your hand for maximum ergonomics.
 The mittens consist of windproof and water-resistant Triton fabric with goat leather reinforcement.
-The shell materials feel durable according to reviews on Amazon.
-The mittens have additional features for blocking out the cold, such as snow lock straps with Velcro closures and handcuffs to secure them to the wrists.
+The mittens also have additional features for blocking out the cold, such as snow lock straps with Velcro closures and handcuffs to secure them to the wrists.

 When it gets hot, you can wear the glove liner without the shell.
 The liner is adequate on its own, coming with warm polyester and fiberfill insulation.
 If you’re visiting a resort during warmer weather or in the spring, wear the shell and remove the liner to prevent slush from getting on your hands.

 Best Knit: FoxRiver Extra Heavy Double Ragg Mittens